The Protector’s Guide to Establishing an Intelligence Baseline

 OPEN-SOURCE ANALYSIS AND SOCIAL MEDIA INTELLIGENCE

 Undoubtedly, there’s a deluge of information online that can be cultivated while assessing the threat of a POI.
 Key issues we typically look for are mode of living, mental state, access to weapons, past behavior, fascination with violence, and fixation / unhealthy pursuit of the principal or their family.
-For those instances where the POI practices digital privacy, it is often easy to target by proxy and investigate the online activity of those close to them, including friends and family.
-We also review Deep Web forums for information on the POI’s potential affiliation with fringe groups, radical ideologies, and malicious protest activity.
+For those instances where the POI practices digital privacy, it is often easy to research by proxy and investigate the online activity of those close to them, including friends and family.
+We also review deep web forums for information on the POI’s potential affiliation with fringe groups, radical ideologies, and malicious protest activity.

 04